Updated: Mar 14, 2022

 During 1971, Akashbani Kolkata became one of the most crucial components upholding the nationalistic spirit of the peoples of East Pakistan.
 They would broadcast the performances of Bangladeshi musicians who had taken refuge in Kolkata and organise programmes that advocated the cause of the war-torn land.
 The cultural realm of West Bengal had extended its unconditional allegiance to East Bengal (then East Pakistan) since the 1952 bhasha andolon (the Bengali language movement), protesting the unfair imposition of a homogenous Urdu language on the Bengali speaking community of East Pakistan.
-1971 saw a rise in the production of art in Bengali language as a means of solidifying the nationalistic ardour.
+The year 1971 saw a rise in the production of art in Bengali language as a means of solidifying the nationalistic ardour.
 Pankaj Saha, who was then working at Akashbani Kolkata, recalls his experience of unwittingly recording one of the finest public speeches ever given by a political leader.
-On 7 March, as he was fiddling with a machine that received news from various correspondent centres, he recorded the famous speech of the founding father of Bangladesh, Bangabondhu (friend of Bangladesh) as he was lovingly called, at Ramna Race Course in Dacca, which undoubtedly ignited the passion for dissent and civil disobedience in the hearts of the common people of East Pakistan.
-Later, he and his associates decided to broadcast this historical moment interspersed with a song written by Bengali artist Angshuman Roy, ‘shono ekti Mujiborer theke lakhkha Mujiborer kanthaswarer dhwani pratidhwani aksathe batashe othe roni—Bangladesh, amar Bangladesh!’
-(Listen from the voice of one Mujib a lakh of Mujib’s voices speak and echo around the wind and sky—Bangladesh, my Bangladesh!).
+On 7 March, as he was fiddling with a machine that received news from various correspondent centres, he recorded the famous speech of the founding father of Bangladesh—Bangabondhu (friend of Bangladesh) as Sheikh Mujibur Rahman was lovingly called—at Ramna Race Course in Dacca which undoubtedly ignited the passion for dissent and civil disobedience in the hearts of the common people of East Pakistan.
+Later, he and his associates decided to broadcast this historical moment interspersed with a song written by Bengali artist Angshuman Roy—‘shono ekti Mujiborer theke lakhkha Mujiborer kanthaswarer dhwani pratidhwani aksathe batashe othe roni—Bangladesh, amar Bangladesh!’
+(Listen, from the voice of one Mujib a lakh of Mujib’s voices speak and echo around the wind and sky—Bangladesh, my Bangladesh!).
 This song garnered massive popularity when it was broadcast by Akashbani; as Bangabondhu Mujibur Rahman’s fiery speech reminded the people of their right to freedom, Angshuman Roy’s song brought to the fore the rich cultural legacy of the land—‘shilpe kabye kothaye ache haye re amon shonar desh!’
 (Is there such another golden country that excels so well in art and poetry).
 The song further reminded the audience of the glorious beauty of the lush green land of Bangladesh by drawing references from venerated Bengali poets, Rabindranath Tagore, Kazi Nazrul Islam, Jibanananda Das who eulogised the land in their poetry: ‘Biswakabi’r shonar Bangla, Nazrul er Bangladesh, Jibananander Rupashi Bangla, rup er je tar neiko sesh, Bangladesh!’(Tagore’s golden Bengal, Nazrul’s Bangladesh, Jibanananda’s enchanting Bengal, Bangladesh with its infinite beauty!)[viii]
 Saha also recounts his memory of collaborating with the Bangladeshi musicians.
 When he and his associates came to know that many such musicians had taken shelter at a house at Dharmatala and were rehearsing for a programme through which they wanted to express their dreams and aspirations for their motherland, they immediately went to visit them.
 The musical performance was staged at Rabindra Sadan, Kolkata.
 The musicians performed on a stage set in the backdrop that displayed an image of a powerful hand breaking shackles in front of a rising scarlet sun.
 Later, these musicians were invited as guest artists to Akashbani Kolkata and were given slots to perform the liberation songs in the wake of war.[ix]
 Another song that was immensely loved in West Bengal was ‘Bangabondhu dake re, Mujib bhai dake re’ (Bangabondhu is calling, Mujib bhai is calling), written by Gouriprashanna Majumdar and sung originally by Nirmalendu Choudhury and Banasree Sengupta.
-The resounding philosophy of this song harps on the democratic tone of the revolution: Bangabondhu is extending his plea to all peoples from the city as well as the village and therefore, irrespective of their religious identity—Hindu, Muslim, Budhhist, Christian, they must join hands to free the land to which they all belong.
+The resounding philosophy of this song harps on the democratic tone of the revolution: Bangabondhu is extending his plea to all peoples from the city as well as the village and therefore, irrespective of their religious identity—Hindu, Muslim, Buddhist, Christian, they must join hands to free the land to which they all belong.

 List of songs: